RobertoPrevato/jekyll-now/_posts/2018-10-24-Validating-JWT-Bearer-tokens-from-Azure-AD-in-Python.md

 1. How to parse and generate JWTs with Python
 1. How to obtain public RSA keys and other metadata from the issuer
 1. How to use JWKS in Python
-1. An example of JWT Bearer authentication in an async web framework
+1. Example of JWT validation

 Instead, the knowledge of the following topics is assumed, and won't be covered here:
 * [What is JSON Web Token (JWT)](https://jwt.io/introduction/)